 Schedulers and team leads use these visuals in weekly progression meetings to review outstanding tasks and update records directly.
 Over time, this built organic accountability, teams could see exactly how their timely updates kept projects moving.

 Field schedulers were among the earliest adopters, drawn to the clarity of Execute’s visuals.
-“They finally have a nice visual,” Jenny said, noting how the Gantt chart quickly became a go-to reference during weekly operations meetings.
+“They have a nice visual,” Jenny said, noting how the Gantt chart quickly became a go-to reference during weekly operations meetings.

 Beyond the Basics: Customization and Integration

 Civitas has extended Execute beyond its out-of-the-box modules.
-For example, they built a custom offset frack tracking module within Execute, linked to wells, giving production engineers a dedicated space for related documents tied to the well record.
+For example, they built a custom offset frac tracking module within Execute, linked to wells, giving production engineers a dedicated space for related documents tied to the well record.

-Civitas has already linked Execute with its accounting system to keep planning data aligned, and is now preparing to extend those connections to well and land applications.
+Civitas has already linked Execute with its accounting system to keep planning data aligned and is now preparing to extend those connections to well and land applications.
 Looking ahead, the team plans to expand its use of Quorum’s Data Hub so Execute data can flow seamlessly into other tools, giving users access without needing to log in directly.

 Power BI for Cross-System Insights